Canonical Byte-String Encoding for Finite-Ring Cryptosystems: Introduction

 \section{Introduction}

-Ring-mapping cryptosystems~\cite{kryvyi2022symmetric,kryvyi2025symmetric} require messages to be represented as elements of \(\Zm\) before encryption or decryption.
-In those papers, message preparation is handled by hand-built alphabets and small fixed symbol tables.
-That is sufficient for illustrating the algebra, but it leaves open the general problem of how arbitrary UTF-8 text or binary data should be represented before the ring-level encryption step begins.
+Finite-ring cryptosystems such as the ring-image construction in~\cite{kryvyi2025symmetric} require messages to be represented as elements of \(\Zm\) before encryption or decryption.
+Existing examples use hand-built alphabets and small fixed symbol tables, which illustrate the algebra but leave open the general problem of how arbitrary UTF-8 text~\cite{rfc3629} or binary data should be represented before the ring-level encryption step begins.

 This representation problem extends beyond the mentioned papers.
 Any protocol that operates on plaintext data over \(\Zm\) must first represent that data as residues in \(\Zm\) before applying its core transformations.
+Canonical byte-level encodings are standard in other settings, including base-\(N\) transfer encodings~\cite{rfc4648}, ASN.1 canonical and distinguished encoding rules~\cite{x690}, deterministic CBOR-based interchange~\cite{rfc8949}, and public-key standards with explicit octet-string and integer conversion rules~\cite{rfc8017}.
+Those formats solve adjacent interoperability problems, but they do not provide a modulus-parameterized residue stream tailored to protocols that natively operate over \(\Zm\).
 This aspect is also reflected in the ERC project SYMPZON~\cite{sympzon}, which studies symmetric primitives over integer rings for applications such as format-preserving encryption, multi-party computation, fully homomorphic encryption, and zero-knowledge.
 The present work provides a concrete representation layer that can support such constructions.

 This paper defines a canonical byte-to-residue codec for finite-ring cryptosystems.
-The preferred \BaseMLen{} construction maps each byte string of length less than \(2^{64}\) to a residue stream in \(\Zm\).
+The preferred \BaseMLen{} construction maps each byte string of length less than \(2^{w}\) to a residue stream in \(\Zm\).
 Its wire format consists of three components: a fixed-width base-\(m\) encoding of the byte length and the final payload state, and a payload stream produced by a uniform base-\(m\) transduction.
 The decoder reconstructs the original bytes exactly and stops after the declared length, so any additional valid suffix digits are ignored.